 The cursor blinked while Ellin wondered what she could do to make her CV more up-to-date.
 After an admirable seven-year stint as an account executive at Consolidated Smart Systems, she felt excited to pursue a change of scenery.
-But how could she bring her dusty, old CV into the modern, competitive job market of today?
+But how could she bring her outdated, old CV into the modern, competitive job market of today?

 Ellin needed some handy tips on how to get started, so she began researching what it would take to begin the next chapter of her life.
 She was eager to secure an amazing job that would give her a sense of fulfilment—and allow her to take that holiday abroad she’d been dreaming of, too!